trevorlazarus/trevorlazar.us/content/home/about.md

 # Biography

-Trevor Michael Lazarus is a researcher/developer in distributed ledger and semantic technologies.
+I am a researcher/developer in distributed ledger and semantic technologies.
 His interests include decentralized scholarly publication, linked data and reactive programming paradigms.

-He is currently employed by Jaguar Land Rover and is awaiting his U.K. Visa.
-He plans to join the team at JLR's principle engineering centres in February, 2019.
+He has currently accepted a job offer from Jaguar Land Rover.
+He plans to join the team at one of JLR's principle engineering centres in February, 2019.